derbenoo/docker-node-dev/README.md

 - Use Node 10 as base image
 - Mount repository to `/app`
 - Set the node environment to `development`
+- Execute scripts on container startup
+- Execute scripts when a new bash is spawned
+- Add npm package executables to `$PATH`
 - Activate tab completion for npm
-- Add npm package executables to `$PATH`
 - Use the same UID as the mounted volume's owner
+- Load bash aliases from `~/bash_aliases` if the file exists
 - Let the container idle by default
-- Load bash aliases from `~/bash_aliases` if the file exists

 ### Use Node 10 as base image